michal-lubawy/qa-allegro-hw/README.md

 ### Run on CI
 The test are run automatically on code push.

-To run them manually follow th instrucitons provided in [manually-running-a-workflo](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow-on-github)
+To run them manually go to Actions tab select a workflow and press the "run workflow " button.
+For more info follow the instrucitons provided in [manually-running-a-workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow-on-github)

 ### Running locally
 Before running the tests run `npm install` in the main folder of tests.